keu/docs/astro/user-permissions.md

 ## Organization roles

-An Organization role grants a user some level of access to an Astro Organization, including all of the Workspaces within that Organization.
-All users have an Organization role regardless of whether they belong to a Workspace.
-The following table lists the available Organization roles:

-## Organization Roles

-An Organization role grants a user some level of access to an Astro Organization, including all of the Workspaces within that Organization.
+An Organization role grants a user some level of access to an Astro Organization, including the Workspaces within that Organization.
 All users have an Organization role regardless of whether they belong to a Workspace.
 The following Organization roles are available:

 | Permission                                                  | **Organization Member** | **Organization Billing Admin** | **Organization Owner** |
 | ----------------------------------------------------------- | ----------------------- | ------------------------------ | ---------------------- |